sanjeeb2017/12-Weeks-Aws-Workshops-Challenge/Week1/README.md

 **`Hybrid Cloud:`**

 Hybrid clouds combine public and private cloud models, allowing companies to leverage public cloud services and maintain the security and compliance  capabilities commonly found in private cloud architectures.

+**`2.Benifits of Cloud Computing***

+1. Flexible and easy to use.
+User can access the environment any where from the world, just need the internet access.
+2. Pay as you go model.
+Pay what you have used.
+It is very cost effective.
+User can always spin up server with couple of clicks and start the developement of business usecase and start seeing the values quickly.
+3. Secure, cloud service providers are align with most of the compliance requirements, by saying that security is a shared responsibilty.

+cloud has many advantage but we just listed some of them above.